gitbatryan/IRsystem/README.md

 This system can also serve as an educational tool.
 Students can use it to explore and learn about a wide range of UNESCO World Heritage sites around the world.
-By entering country names or descriptive queries, they can discover historical, cultural, and natural sites, making it useful for school projects, research, or general knowledge-building.
+By entering country names or descriptive queries, they can discover historical and natural sites, making it useful for school projects, research, or general knowledge-building.

 It encourages curiosity about global heritage and provides a hands-on way to interact with structured information.